 The banding refers to proposed levels of SF6 concentration measured and the Protection Factor offered by the Fume Cupboards.
 Individual Containment Values and Protection Factors are proposed by the UK, Germany, France and the Netherlands.
 The Containment Values and Protection Factors proposed by the UK are significantly higher than those proposed by our European counterparts.

 Clean Air has its own in-house type-testing facility, designed to test to the fume cupboard standards described in BS EN 14175.

 CLEAPSS G9 – Fume Cupboards in Schools:

 Guidance for those using, buying, or designing fume cupboards for schools and colleges.
 It replaces Building Bulletin 88.

 Clean Air fume cupboards are designed to comply with CLEAPPS G9.
 We are in the CLEAPSS PS048 Fume cupboard testing and contractors and the GL227 Fume Cupboards: Suppliers and Repairers guidance.
 Visit the CLEAPSS website for more.

 The Control of Substances Hazardous to Health (COSHH) 2002:

 These regulations impose a duty on employers to manage the exposure of their employees to hazardous substances.

-In a laboratory environment, fume cupboards are a significant means of controlling exposure, and their extract fans are the main type of local exhaust ventilation (LEV) used under the COSHH Regulations.
+In a laboratory environment fume cupboards are a significant means of controlling exposure.
+Their extract fans are the main type of local exhaust ventilation (LEV) used under the COSHH Regulations.

 COSHH Regulation 9 requires that measures taken to provide effective control through LEV dust/fume extraction equipment must be maintained in effective working order and also in good repair.
 Every LEV system must be examined and tested at least once every 14 months, and certain processes require more regular testing.